Peristalsis: Large intestine

 Although the large intestine has peristalsis of the type that the small intestine uses, it is not the primary propulsion.
 Instead, general contractions called mass action contractions occur one to three times per day in the large intestine, propelling the chyme (now feces) toward the rectum.
 Mass movements often tend to be triggered by meals, as the presence of chyme in the stomach and duodenum prompts them (gastrocolic reflex).
 Minimum peristalsis is found in the rectum part of the large intestine as a result of the thinnest muscularis layer.

 Lymph

 The human lymphatic system has no central pump.
 Instead, lymph circulates through peristalsis in the lymph capillaries as well as valves in the capillaries, compression during contraction of adjacent skeletal muscle, and arterial pulsation.

 Sperm

-During ejaculation, the smooth muscle in the walls of the vas deferens contracts reflexively in peristalsis, propelling sperm from the testicles to the urethra.
+During ejaculation, the smooth muscle in the walls of the vasa deferentia contract reflexively in peristalsis, propelling sperm from the testicles to the urethra.